On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Long Ladders

-\begin{enumerate}[label=\upshape(\roman*)] \item If both $L_1$ and $Q$ contain neither $a$ nor $b$, $L_1$ has at most 2~rungs. \item If $L_1$ contains neither $a$ nor $b$, and there is exactly one of $a$ and $b$ on $Q$, $L_1$ has at most 4~rungs. \item If $L_1$ contains neither $a$ nor $b$, and there are both $a$ and $b$ on $Q$, $L_1$ has at most 5~rungs. \item If $L_1$ contains exactly one of $a$ and $b$, but $Q$ contains neither of them, $L_1$ has at most 5~rungs \item If $L_1$ contains exactly one of $a$ and $b$, and there is exactly one of $a$ and $b$ on $Q$, too, $L_1$ may contain up to 8~rungs. \item If $L_1$ contains both $a$ and $b$ (which implies $Q$ contains neither of them), $L_1$ has at most 9~rungs. \end{enumerate}
+\begin{enumerate}[label=\upshape(\roman*)] \item If both $L$ and $Q$ contain neither $a$ nor $b$, $L$ has at most 2~rungs. \item If $L$ contains neither $a$ nor $b$, and there is exactly one of $a$ and $b$ on $Q$, $L$ has at most 4~rungs. \item If $L$ contains neither $a$ nor $b$, and there are both $a$ and $b$ on $Q$, $L$ has at most 5~rungs. \item If $L$ contains exactly one of $a$ and $b$, but $Q$ contains neither of them, $L$ has at most 5~rungs. \item If $L$ contains exactly one of $a$ and $b$, and there is exactly one of $a$ and $b$ on $Q$, too, $L$ has at most 8~rungs. \item If $L$ contains both $a$ and $b$ (which implies $Q$ contains neither of them), $L$ has at most 9~rungs. \end{enumerate}

 \end{lemma}

 \begin{proof} (i) This follows from Lemma~\ref{LadderInCondensedWall}~(iii).